On the Generalization of PINNs outside the training domain and the Hyperparameters influencing it: Conclusion

-Investigating the characteristics of the error of a PINN outside of its training domain has been scarcely explored in the literature.
+The error of a PINN outside of its training domain has not been explored systematically in the literature yet.
 Indeed, since no knowledge of points outside the training domain is given to the PINN architecture during training, it is natural to assume that a valid prediction cannot be guaranteed.
 The majority of the works in the literature that presented PINN predictions outside of their training domain were focused on domain decomposition, as for the case of $\textit{hp}$-VPINNs \cite{kharazmi2021hp} and Finite-Basis-PINNs \cite{moseley2021finite}.
-In both publications, the paradigm of training a PINN to solve a PDE in its domain is enhanced by training several PINN architectures to solve the PDE on some predefined subdomains of the original domain.
-By doing so, each PINN has to learn a simpler function, which makes the training process typically faster and more reliable.
-However, the prediction of each of the PINNs employed is neglected outside of its respective subdomain.
+In both publications, the paradigm of training a PINN to solve a PDE in its domain is enhanced by the usage of domain decomposition.
 Therefore, the prediction outside the training area is actually not used for predictions, but rather showcased to the reader for visualization purposes.
+However, it is important to be mindful of the behavior of PINN prediction outside the training area, specially when the decomposition relies on soft decompositions \cite{hu2022augmented} or learnable gating mechanisms \cite{bischof2022moepinn}.
+Indeed, since domain decomposition methods have become more and more used as an enhancement for PINN-based models, it is important to understand whether the prediction of the submodels can present diverging behaviour outside their training area, as that might introduce detrimental errors in the overall prediction and instability in the training proceedure.

-Instead of proving analytical bounds for errors in predictions far from the training domain of a PINN, our goal is to numerically study the degradation of the predictions of a PINN close to the boundaries of the training domain.
-The goal is then to identify which algorithmic components of PINNs can relieve the aforementioned degradation and therefore represent more suitable settings for applying a PINN.
-In line with the approach followed in this publication, we can find similar works, for instance, \cite{autopinn} and \cite{exploringpinns}, which provide an analysis of the performance of PINNs based on several hyperparameters of the architecture, or \cite{adaptivesamplingPINNs}, which studies the effect of different sampling strategies when choosing the training data for PINNs.
+Since it is not possible to provide analytical bounds for errors in predictions far from the training domain of a PINN, our goal is to numerically study the degradation of the predictions of a PINN outside of the training domain.
+The goal is then to understand whether the error in prediction can be bounded or controlled through architectural hyperparameters of the neural network employed.
+In line with the approach of structural analysis followed in this paper, we can find similar works as, for instance, \cite{autopinn} and \cite{exploringpinns}, which provide an analysis of the performance of PINNs based on several hyperparameters of the architecture, or \cite{adaptivesamplingPINNs}, which studies the effect of different sampling strategies when choosing the training data for PINNs.
 Another similar project is given by \cite{sharma2022accelerated}, where a new methodology proposed to train PINNs is analyzed through the lenses of the depth and width of the neural network used.